PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 17:15:05
+Last updated: 2024-04-02 17:15:39
-Random Quote: There is never enough time to do everything, but there is always enough time to do the most important thing. - Brian Tracy
+Random Quote: Sometimes the most important thing in a whole day is the rest we take between two deep breaths. - Etty Hillesum